 As you can see, citations, reviews, and similar trust signals directly influence final rankings.
-In turn, higher rankings effectively enhance Domain Authority (DA), helping establish one as a respected voice in their industry.
+In turn, higher rankings effectively enhance DA, helping establish one as a respected voice in their industry.

 This aligns with backlink building campaigns’ goals and directly aids them.
-Most reputable websites don’t readily accept DoFollow backlinks to less reputable ones simply because those effectively act as endorsements – both for search engines via ‘link juice’ and audiences.
-Thus, a higher DA score encourages DoFollow backlinks, as it serves as an additional trust signal for them.
+Most reputable websites don’t readily accept dofollow backlinks to less reputable ones simply because those effectively act as endorsements – both for search engines via ‘link juice’ and audiences.
+Thus, a higher Domain Authority or Domain Rating score encourages dofollow backlinks, as it serves as an additional trust signal for them.

 Second, citation building notably enhances final search rankings and overall online visibility.
 Research that quantifies ranking factors’ significance often suggests otherwise, attributing only minor traffic gains directly to citations.
 Focused research by Moz, who coined the very term “DA”, offers an entirely different perspective, however:

 They explain the graph and how they conducted their research as follows:

 “This chart comprises 6,000 total small business and enterprise locations in the US and Europe.
 In green, we have distribution to the big 4 platforms, and in red, the extraordinary difference in local pack visibility when local business data was pushed out beyond this to 10+ directories over the course of the 13-month testing period.
 Increased local pack visibility is defined not as the numeric rankings within a specific pack, but as the overall existence of a business in a greater number of packs.”